-Your physician will examine your nails and may send a small sample for testing.
-Share with your physician how long you have had this condition, what treatments you may have tried to so far and how it has affected your day-to-day life.
+Your physician will examine your nails and may send a small clipped sample for testing.
+Tell your physician how long you have had this condition, what treatments you may have tried so far, and how nail fungus has affected your day-to-day life.

 Several factors unique to modern life have resulted in an increased prevalence of nail fungus.
 Patients can come into contact with the infecting yeasts or molds in many ways:

-Other risk factors for nail fungus infections include: previous nail injury or trauma, skin infections such as athlete's foot, psoriasis, family history, poor circulation and smoking.
-The number of affected patients is much higher in those over age 55 or those with certain medical conditions such as HIV/AIDS, diabetes and psoriasis.
+Other risk factors for nail fungus infections include: previous nail injury or trauma, skin infections, contact with infected household members, psoriasis, family history, poor circulation, smoking, and genetic predisposition.
+Moreover, the number of affected patients is much higher in those over age 55 and individuals with certain medical conditions such as HIV/AIDS, diabetes and psoriasis.
 Men have a 2.4 times greater risk of developing a nail fungus infection than women.
 Other contributing factors include a history of athlete’s foot and excessive sweating.

 Fungal infections can be difficult to cure, and treatment depends on the severity of the symptoms, the specific infectious organism, extent of nail involvement, side-effects of treatment, associated costs, and patient preference.
 Patience is required with treatment as it may take as much as 12 to 18 months for a healthy nail to grow out and for nail appearance to improve.
-A “true” fungal infection can only be diagnosed by a physician by obtaining appropriate nail cultures.
-We recommend you see your doctor if you suspect you have nail fungus.
+A “true” fungal infection can only be diagnosed by a physician after obtaining appropriate nail cultures.
+Consult your doctor if you suspect you have nail fungus.

 - Over-the-counter treatments:It is unlikely that an over-the-counter remedy will properly treat nail fungus.
 More importantly, the use of such remedies may delay appropriate treatment.